-With so many options on the market today, it can be hard to settle on a specific pick.
+With so many air mattresses on the market today, it can be hard to settle on a specific pick.
 Take your time to review the information above, however, and the right choice just might make itself clear.
-And if you want to get a regular mattress, check out our top picks here.

 Sources and References:

 - Alternating pressure air mattresses as prevention for pressure ulcers – ncbi.nlm.nih.gov

 - The effects of air mattress upon sleep and bed climate. – ncbi.nlm.nih.gov